-The history of this small Alaskan town is rooted in fishing, bootlegging and prostitutes -- two of which are understandably connected.
-In fact, during the days of prohibition, bootleggers would wait until high tide and navigate their rowboats upstream to deliver to the brothels and backroom saloons of Creek Street which were built on stilted houses overtop the river.
+The history of this small Alaskan town is rooted in fishing, bootlegging, and prostitutes; three economies whose fortunes were closely tied.
+During the days of Prohibition, bootleggers would wait until high tide and navigate their rowboats upstream to deliver to the brothels and backroom saloons of Creek Street.
 Under a cloak of darkness, they would sneak Canadian Whisky through trapdoors in the boardwalk into the waiting arms of the ladies of the evening.

-But the red light district of Creek Street is just one of the attractions in Ketchikan.
-The small fishing village also features the Tongass Historical Museum, the world’s largest collection of Native American totem poles and a charming array of boutiques and restaurants.
-You can explore this quaint corner of Alaska on YMT Vacations’ Grand Alaskan Cruise & Tour.
-Highlights of this 12-day journey include Denali National Park, the awe-inspiring scenery of Glacier Bay and a luxury cruise along the world-famous Inside Passage.
-To make your plans to join this extraordinary experience, call your travel professional or YMT Vacations at 1-877-483-8845 and mention promo code I7014.
+The red light district of Creek Street is just one of the many attractions in Ketchikan.
+The small fishing village also features the Tongass Historical Museum, a charming array of boutiques and restaurants, and the world’s largest collection of Native American totem poles.
+You can explore this quaint corner of Alaska on many of YMT Vacations’ magnificent itineraries to Alaska.
+To book your Alaskan vacation, call your travel professional or YMT Vacations at 1-877-483-8845.